Everything you need to know about Hiking The 2 day Trek Machu Picchu

-What does the Short Inca Trail include?
+What does the 2-day trek to Machu Picchu include?

 The Inca Trail is a hiking route protected by the Peruvian State, so we can only do it with a tour that includes the following: